 - Fangs - A screen reader emulator for Firefox.

-- WebAIM Color Contrast Checker - An online tool for testing foreground and background color contrast.
+- WebAIM Color Contrast Checker - An online tool for checking foreground and background color contrast.

 - Smart Analysis Simplified - A comprehensive list of tools and procedures for performing a manual check.

-- Drupal Accessibility Checklist - A simple checklist of common accessibility issues for pages hosted on the University’s Drupal web platform.
+- Web Accessibility Checklist for Drupal Websites (PDF) - A simple checklist of common accessibility issues for pages hosted on the University's Drupal web platform.